 - Direction on secondary plans, site- specific policies and community design plans.

 A draft Official Plan will be prepared during this time, based on policy directions approved by Council in December 2019.

-Following tabling of the draft Official Plan, a 90-day statutory circulation to the public, technical agencies and Ministry will occur from July 2020 through September 2020;
+Following tabling of the draft Official Plan, a 90-day statutory circulation to the public, technical agencies and Ministry will occur;

 Council adopts new Official Plan.